UniMath/agda-unimath/src/foundation/unit-type.lagda.md

   pr2 is-contr-unit star = refl
 ```

-### Any contractible type is equivalent to the unit typep
+### Any contractible type is equivalent to the unit type

 ```agda
 module _